Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: NUMERICAL EXPERIMENTS

 for the same choice of $\beta(t,\delta)=\ln((1+\ln(t))/\delta)$.
-The stopping rule of KL-LUCB or UGapE consists in waiting for the lower confidence bound of the candidate best arm to overlap by at most $\epsilon$ with the upper-confidence bound of all other arms.
-This confidence-based stopping rule seem to be far to conservative compared to the parallel GLRT stopping rule, as the sample complexity results now reveal.
+The stopping rule of KL-LUCB and UGapE consists in waiting for the lower confidence bound of the candidate best arm to overlap by at most $\epsilon$ with the upper-confidence bound of all other arms.
+KL-Racing is an algorithm based on eliminations that also exploits those confidence intervals: arms in a list of candidate arms are selected in a round robin fashion and when some arm $a$ satisfies $\ell_b(t) > u_a(t) - \epsilon$ for some other arm $b$, it is removed from the list of candidate arms.
+The algorithm stops when all candidate arms are empirically $\epsilon$-optimal.
+Those confidence-based stopping or elimination rules seem to be far too conservative compared to the parallel GLRT stopping rule, as the sample complexity results now reveal.

-Sample complexity results are reported in Table~\ref{tab:SC}.
-It can be seen that $\epsilon$-TaS requires about half the number of samples needed by other methods before stopping, and is sometimes getting very close to the ideal sample complexity $T^*(\bm\mu)\ln(1/\delta)$.
+Indeed, it can be seen in Table~\ref{tab:SC} that $\epsilon$-TaS requires about half the number of samples needed by other methods before stopping, and is sometimes getting very close to the ideal sample complexity $T^*(\bm\mu)\ln(1/\delta)$.
 In the first instance, in which there is a single $\epsilon$-best arm, one can see that $\epsilon$-TaS slightly improves over $0$-TaS due to the $\epsilon$-relaxation.
 This improvement is much more flagrant in the second instance, which contains 3 $\epsilon$-best arms.

+For the two instances with 3 $\epsilon$-best arms $\bm\mu_2$ and $\bm\mu_3$, we now report in Table~\ref{tab:Allocation} the optimal weights in $\cW_\epsilon(\bm\mu)$.
+There is one such weight for $\bm\mu_2$ and two for $\bm\mu_3$ in which the fraction allocation to the two best arms are exchanged.
+We also report in this table the empirical fraction of selection of each arm by $\epsilon$-TaS.